DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 ufw.register(self)
 ```

-Let's try our wrapper to ensure it's properly working and that we can display
+Let's try our wrapper to ensure it's properly working.
+We are going to display
-the Unity view.
-We are going to display our game in the background, and overlay
-some text made with the SwiftUI framework.
+our game in the background, and overlay some text made with the SwiftUI framework.

 Let's first modify the default `ContentView.swift` file: